mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/pages/data-widgets/template-grid.md

 This property indicates whether the control bar will be visible in the end user interface.
 The control bar also includes the paging buttons.

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}

 Even if the control bar is invisible there can still be a default button that is triggered by (double) clicking a row.
-See the property 'Default button trigger' and [grid buttons](control-bar) for more information.
+See the property 'Default button trigger' and [grid buttons](/refguide7/control-bar/) for more information.

 {{% /alert %}}